YZITE/rfcs/projects/zhed/README.md

 - an editor, which integrates
   - the validator (to avoid saving corrupted files, overwriting the previous working one)
   - the linker + optimizer (automatically update generated files or statistics)
+- an export mechanism, able to at least product xetex documents, and maybe XDVI and SVG files.

 ## Navigation